 |How to Control Flies on the Farm|

-To reduce the fly population in a horse barn and barnyard, you have to have the right tools in your arsenal.
+For proper fly control and to reduce the fly population in a horse barn and barnyard, you have to have the right tools in your arsenal.
 There are many methods of winning your war against flies, and your horses will love you for your efforts!

 - Traps do a great job of catching adult flies.
 Two basic types of traps exist on the market, each designed to attract a different kind of fly.
 Stable flies are attracted to their traps visually.
 House flies are attracted to their traps by odor, which can be fairly offensive to humans.
 Both types should be hung outside, away from your barn, near potential fly breeding locations.
 If you hang traps inside your barn, you'll actually invite flies in.
 Generally, traps should be hung less than four feet from the ground, but be sure to follow manufacturer's recommendations for your trap to achieve the best results.
 You may also want to test various sites on your property to see which locations capture the most flies.